ITSSADID/Opera-GX-Discord-Promo-Generator/README.md

 3. well, no colors. yea. just boring white color.

 # okay, i got it, its cool. how DO I run it?
+you need python. if still don't have it, go get it here: https://www.python.org/downloads/

 1. install it.
 2 methods how are in "how do i install it?" part
 2. on `line 3` put your discord webhook.